best hikes in banff

 1.3.
 Plain of Six Glaciers

-One of the stunning and best hikes in Banff, Plain of Six Glaciers is an unplanned hike by the hikers who start the trek from the Shoreline Trail.
+One of the stunning and best hikes in Banff, Plain of Six Glaciers, is an unplanned hike by the hikers who start the trek from the Shoreline Trail.

-Located, at the corner end of Lake Louise, with an almost 14 km trail, it gives you the best and most amazing views of the glaciers.
+Located at the corner end of Lake Louise, with an almost 14 km trail, it gives you the best and most amazing views of the glaciers.

-Additionally, you can also treat yourself to warm drinks, freshly baked items, and chocolates at the iconic Six Glaciers tea house.
+You can also treat yourself to warm drinks, freshly baked items, and chocolates at the iconic Six Glaciers tea house.

 1.4.
 Bow Glacier Falls

-If you are hiking to the Bow Glacier Falls, get ready with your camera to take photos of the stunning Banff waterfall.
+If hiking to the Bow Glacier Falls, get ready with your camera to take photos of the stunning Banff waterfall.
 The hike is pretty de-stressing and relaxing and is unquestionably one of the best hikes in Banff.

 In addition, if you are driving along the Icefields Parkway, you can spend some time around Bow Lake.

-Moreover, you can also view the amazing and powerful Bow River Waterfall if you look towards the glacier down Bow Lake, and trust me it won’t be disappointing.
+Moreover, you can also view the amazing and powerful Bow River Waterfall if you look towards the glacier down Bow Lake, and trust me, it won’t be disappointing.

 1.5.
 Healy Pass

-Additionally, you can also experience the breathtaking views of Egypt Lake, Mt.
+Additionally, you can experience the breathtaking views of Egypt Lake, Mt.
 Assiniboine, Mt.
 Brett, Mt.
 Pharaoh, The Monarch, and Mount Bourgeau, and thus, it is one of the best hikes in Banff.

 1.6.
 The Inkpots and Johnston Canyon